Thenafi/meeseeks/README.md

 - **Is it necessary for me to go to the address to change every time?**

 No, it's not necessary.
-If anyone visits your URL, they will be redirected to your URL Redirected URL every time, and the time will be set if applicable.
+If anyone visits your URL,then it will trigger the change based on settings.

 - **How to reset the password?**